 - Google Keyword Planner can show you how many people search for particular phrases each month — but only if you’ve spent quite a lot of money on ads.

 - Google Search Console only shows metrics for keywords you already rank for.
-This means that you won’t be able to use it for actual keyword research, as it’s only suitable for analyzing your current performance.
+This means that you won’t be able to use it for actual keyword research, as it’s only suitable for analyzing your current search performance.

 So, to perform the best keyword research, you generally need to invest in a dedicated SEO tool.

 Now if you Google “the best keyword research tools,” you’ll see three names popping up frequently: Semrush, Moz and Ahrefs.

 But for the purposes of this post, I’m going to show you how to do keyword research with Semrush.

 Now, if you’re using another keyword research tool, not to worry: the keyword research process I outline below will work in a broadly similar way.

 Once you’ve picked your keyword research tool, it’s time to get stuck into the actual business of keyword research.

 There are three main steps involved with this: